CompuTec/wms-docs/administror-guide/issue-reporting/log-file-locations-of-computec-wms-components.md

 ![Event Viewer](./media/event-viewer.png)

-If there is an error connecting to CompuTec application, click its row and copy data from the main window and paste it into the support issue.
+If there is an error connecting to the CompuTec application, click its row, copy data from the main window and paste it into the support issue.

 ![Event Viewer](./media/event-viewer-computec.png)